ebajcar/assignment1_syst10049/README.md

 The main page is titled "My Favorite Recipes", followed by bookmarks navigation.
 The navigation items use the article's heading and allow the user to navigate to the corresponding recipe on the page.
 Each article is identified by a meaningful id value.
 (Optional, you can add a "Back to top" link at the end of each article" - note this is not part of the article).

+### Resources

+Download and use the images and textual content for this project here.
+Create the appropriate project file structure and place the resources appropriately in your project.

 > syst10049 Web development - Sheridan College - Summer 2020